mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius Ponticus, On Prayer.md

 [^3]:	Now Evagrius shifts his allusion to John 21, where the disciples have been fishing all night and caught nothing.

+[^4]:	See.
+Sirach 42:24.
+Note the “wise Jesus” isJesus Ben Sira, not Jesus of Nazareth.

-[^4]:	Evagrius clearly has in mind Jesus’ words, “whoever seeks to save his life/soul (*psyche*) will lose it, but whoever loses his life/soul for my sake will find it.”
+[^5]:	Evagrius clearly has in mind Jesus’ words, “whoever seeks to save his life/soul (*psyche*) will lose it, but whoever loses his life/soul for my sake will find it.”
 (TODO: insert reference)

-[^5]:	Reading the adjective επαχθεις not the participle επαχθεις as printed.
+[^6]:	Reading the adjective επαχθεις not the participle επαχθεις as printed.
 Géhin prints the participle but translates as an adjective.

-[^6]:	That is, someone who washes clothes.
+[^7]:	That is, someone who washes clothes.

-[^7]:	Luke 18:10, which introduces the parable of the penitent tax collector and the proud Pharisee.
+[^8]:	Luke 18:10, which introduces the parable of the penitent tax collector and the proud Pharisee.